 If it hadn’t been for Mama’s insistence that Angelina attend the Dennison’s Yuletide ball, she might never have met him.
-She hadn’t wanted to attend, aware her father’s cohort, horrid yellow-toothed Abraham Stockton, would be there.
-The paunchy man always smelled of garlic and sweat.
-And he was five and forty, if he was a day.
+She hadn’t wanted to attend, aware her father’s cohort—horrid yellow-toothed Abraham Stockton—would be there.
+The paunchy man always stank of garlic and sweat.
+And he was five and forty if he was a day.

 Despite Mama’s adamant refusal to allow him to call upon Angelina, he’d been trying to court her the three years since she turned seventeen.
 Mama claimed the man was dicked in the nob if he thought to marry Angelina.

-Angelina suspected, had he lived, Papa would have arranged a match between her and Mr. Stockton.
+For her part, Angelina suspected, had he lived, Papa would’ve arranged a match between her and Mr. Stockton.
 She shuddered at the notion.
-She’d been hiding from him in a curtained alcove at the Dennison’s when a man darted into the enclosure.
+In fact, she’d been hiding from him in a curtained alcove at the Dennison’s when a man darted into the enclosure.

-Unaware Angelina huddled on a sofa tucked in the corner, he peeked between the heavy velvet panels, muttering, “A more persistent match-making maman I’ve never encountered, and four plainer, pudgier mademoiselles—”
+Unaware she huddled on a sofa tucked in the corner, he peeked between the heavy velvet panels, muttering, “A more persistent match-making maman I’ve never encountered.
+And zut, four plainer, pudgier mademoiselles—”

 Angelina had erupted into laughter.
 “Mrs. Twiggels and the quartet, I’d wager.”

-Charles spun around, peering into the shadowy nook.
-He’d chuckled, a wonderful low vibration deep in his chest.
+Charles had spun around, peering into the shadowy nook.
+He’d chuckled, a pleasant low vibration deep in his chest.
 “Non, Twiggels?
 Please tell me you jest.”